Starting and growing a tech business in Newcastle. Blog 3/4

 One comment told Olivia that she’d be wearing ‘business attire’ – which is not the image Olivia has of a tech entrepreneur.
 The other comment told Olivia that she would be occupied during ‘9-5 working hours’.
 And again, this does not match the picture Olivia has of life as a tech entrepreneur.

 Starting and growing (more tech) businesses will build Newcastle back better

 So, based on real data comparing us with other countries, it is possible to identify things we can do to help Newcastle build more businesses and bigger businesses.
 However, it is important also to recognise that nothing we do will deliver results fast.
 Some of the things that the US does, and to which I referred in another post (like SBIR), have been in place for many years.
 The UK, having implemented SBIR badly, abandoned it.
 Policies like enhancing entrepreneurial education need commitment and review continuously.

 It is possible for Newcastle to get great.
 It can only do that based on understaning its position in the world.
 That understanding is ONLY possible by analysing data.

 The outcome will be more and bigger businesses

 Policies are no good unless they are monitored.
-Therefore, today, how does Newcastle’s business demography stack up and what might be sensible targets for say 5 years?
-I discuss this in a later post.
+What is our starting point?
+How does Newcastle’s business demography stack up and what might be sensible targets for say 5 years?
+I discuss this here.